 Uzbeks claim that their national cuisine boasts three hundred different kinds of pilaf, orplov.
 If so, then I probably won’t live to taste them all—to my regret, since a well-made pilaf is one of the great rice dishes of the world.

 But I have feasted on at least one of the best, the fruitladen pilaf offered here, a gift from Glenn and Asele Mack.
 Glenn has been studying Central Asian cuisine ever since he met Asele, whose relatives hail from Uzbekistan; he even worked for a time with an Uighur noodle master in Kazakhstan.
-Now back in Austin, Texas, Glenn and Asele hope to open a restaurant to introduce Americans to Central Asian food.
 With its rich assortment of fresh and dried fruits, this pilaf is generally reserved for special occasions.
 Glenn and Asele were regaled with it in a small Kyrgyz village after a rigorous 15-hour bus ride over the Tian Shan Mountains.

 - ½ cup dried chickpeas

 - 1/4 cup light olive oil